 Software based Telephone Systems

 These types of telephone systems are sold in such few numbers that we have never heard of a system being installed.
-An axample of a software based telephone system is Swyx.
+An axample of a software based telephone system is Swyx or 3CX.

 BT Feature Line